fw4spl-org/fw4spl-deps/README.rst

 With

     * <build_type> being Debug or Release as used by cmake
-    * <install_prefix> being a directory where all libs and exe from the binpkgs will be installed (better to be a personnal folder right now, don't use /usr/local or other)
+    * <install_prefix> being a directory where all libs and exe from the deps will be installed (better to be a personnal folder right now, don't use /usr/local or other)

 * do a